JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 Many alternative conjectures have been offered to interpret the huge redshifts in some other way apart from receding motion.
 None have been convincing.

 > The present relationship of your sun and its associated planets, while disclosing many relative and absolute motions in space, tends to convey the impression to astronomic observers that you are comparatively stationary in space, and that the surrounding starry clusters and streams are engaged in outward flight at ever-increasing velocities as your calculations proceed outward in space.
 But such is not the case.
 You fail to recognize the present outward and uniform expansion of the physical creations of all pervaded space.
 Your own local creation (Nebadon) participates in this movement of universal outward expansion.
-The entire seven superuniverses participate in the two-billion-year cycles of space respiration along with the outer regions of the master universe. [[UB 12:4.12](/en/The_Urantia_Book/12#p4_12)]
+The entire seven superuniverses participate in the two-billion-year cycles of space respiration along with the outer regions of the master universe. <a id="a148_776"></a>[[UB 12:4.12](/en/The_Urantia_Book/12#p4_12)]

 ### A Hypothesis for non-Doppler Redshifts